tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs code_suggestions_has_advanced_context %}

 Flag indicating whether the suggestion was requested with additional context.
+NULL means that the feature flags for the advanced context feature are not enabled

 {% enddocs %}